higherbar-ai/ai-workflows/README.rst

 ai_workflows
 ============

-The ``ai_workflows`` package is a toolkit for AI workflows (i.e., workflows that are pre-scripted and repeatable, but utilize LLMs for various tasks).
+The ``ai_workflows`` package is a toolkit for supporting AI workflows (i.e., workflows that are pre-scripted and repeatable, but utilize LLMs for various tasks).
 It's still in early development, but is ready to support piloting and experimentation.

 Installation
 ------------